 "No adverse trends, indicating negligible risk to the resource" This means that the groundwater status was observed to be stable (i.e. no significant change) or improving over the reporting period.
 Continuation of these trends favours a very low likelihood of negative impacts on beneficial uses such as drinking water, irrigation or stock watering.
-The 2012 status for the Bramfield lens is supported by: - no significant change in the maximum recovered groundwater level when compared to 2011 water level data - significant change in salinity when compared to 2011 salinity data.
-To view the Musgrave PWA groundwater level and salinity status report 2011, which includes background information on hydrogeology, rainfall stations and relevant groundwater-dependent ecosystems, visit WaterConnect.
-To view descriptions of all status symbols, click here.
+The 2013 status for the Bramfield lens is supported by: - an overall increase in the maximum recovered groundwater level in 2013 when compared to 2012 water level data - no significant change in salinity in 2013 when compared to 2012 salinity data.

-For further details about the Bramfield lens, please see the Water Allocation Plan for the Musgrave Prescribed Wells Area.
+To view the Musgrave PWA groundwater level and salinity status report 2012, which includes background information on hydrogeology, rainfall and relevant groundwater-dependent ecosystems, and to view the descriptions of all status symbols, please visit the Water Resources page on WaterConnect.
+For further details about the Bramfield lens PWA, please see the Water Allocation Plan for the Musgrave Prescribed Wells Area on the Eyre Peninsula Natural Resources Management website.
 Musgrave Basins PWA: Bramfield lens annual groundwater extraction